NM

 Common Causes and Triggers

-• Noise exposure: Regular exposure to loud environments—whether from concerts, construction sites, or even headphones at high volume—can damage the inner ear and trigger tinnitus.
+Regular exposure to loud environments — concerts, construction sites, headphones at high volume — can damage the inner ear's hair cells and trigger tinnitus.
+Even a single extremely loud event can cause permanent damage.

 How the Brain Perceives Tinnitus